Brqje/AdiBags-BetterCategories/README.md

 The addon fits seamlessly into the existing AdiBags framework, it can be configured, re-ordered, and disabled like any other AdiBags filter.

 I (Baroque) have modified the excellent AdiBags-BetterCategories addon (original by stephenswat) to feature TBC items as well, to be used for BCC.
-It uses even more fine-tuned categorization/auto sorting for both leveling and end-game Classic 1.13.x & Burning Crusade Classic 2.5.x content.
-It's modified for all the requirements of a serious end-game raider, presenting inventory contents in a streamlined way.
+It uses even more fine-tuned categorization/auto sorting for Classic 1.13.x & Burning Crusade Classic 2.5.x content.
+It's modified for all the requirements of both leveling and serious end-game raiding, presenting inventory contents in a streamlined way.

-Many hours were spent to include specific categorization for over 2200 items:
+I've spent many hours to include specific categorization for over 2200 items:

 - Over 1600 items released in Vanilla
 - Over 600 items released in TBC